nicojourdain/nicojourdain.github.io/_posts/2018-11-12-paper_TIDES.md

 These results indicate that **including tidal velocities into the equation of the turbulent heat flux is a good approach to account for tide-induced melting in ocean models that do not explicitly represent tides**.
 It is nonetheless important to keep the horizontal patterns of tidal velocities, and prescribing uniform tidal velocities leads to large errors.
 Overall, we find that prescribibg 66% of the tidal velocity from a barotropic tidal model reproduces remarkably well tide-induced melting.

-The work leading to this publication was supported by the [TROIS AS][4] ANR project.
+The work leading to this publication was supported by the [TROIS AS][4] ANR project and the simulations were run on the occigen supercomputer at [CINES][5].

 # Reference
 Jourdain, N. C., Molines, J.-M., Le Sommer, J., Mathiot, P., Chanut, J., de Lavergne, C. and Madec, G. (2018).
 Simulating or prescribing the influence of tides on the Amundsen Sea ice shelves. _Ocean Modelling, in press_. [doi/10.1016/j.ocemod.2018.11.001][2]